 The course will specifically deal with the following issues:

 – an awareness of the role of the finance function in the organisation

 – an understanding of financial reporting practices and techniques

 – an understanding of the principles and concepts of costing and budget preparation

 – an understanding of budgetary control and how to interpret a budgetary control report

 – an overview of control and audit issues and the roles of external, internal and value for money audit.

 – Financial Management roles and responsibilities

-– Financial Reporting – concepts, principles and the accruals basis of preparation
+– Financial Reporting – concepts, principles and the cash and accruals basis of preparation

 – Audit and Control